vivkumar007/Bloom_filter/README.md

 ### To Run/Test an example in Eclipse
 * Install JDK and eclipse/intellij idea
 * Pull the source code
+* import the jUnit Package in your project.
 * Execute the **"Bloom_filter/src/BloomFilterTest.java" & BloomTest.java** in any apllication(eclipse/intellij idea)
 * with the help of BloomTest.java, checking method functionality @Before & @After.
 * Follow the given instruction **output.txt**